 What’s more effective than implementing Complete Streets one roadway at a time?
 Changing the rules by which we plan, design, and maintain our roadway system, of course!
-The Florida Department of Transportation (FDOT) is doing just that with their recently adopted context classification system to support Complete Streets.
+The Florida Department of Transportation (FDOT) is doing just that with their context classification system adopted in 2017 to support Complete Streets.
 This department-wide shift in transportation planning, design, and decision making is also described as putting the right street in the right place.
 It’s an ambitious and comprehensive effort based on the evolving view of roadways as being valuable public spaces for all users, including those who use the non-motorized modes of walking and bicycling.

 When FDOT adopted the Statewide Complete Streets Policy in September 2014, it joined 22 other state DOTs making the commitment to plan, design, and operate their transportation system for all users.
 The FDOT Complete Streets policy captures three core ideas of Complete Streets: